theKashey/webpack-imported/README.md

 relatedAssets.styles.load // list styles to load
 relatedAssets.styles.preload // list styles to preload

-importedStat.config.publicPath // public path used on build time
+importedStat.config.publicPath // public path used at build time
 ```

 with tracking